JawwadAhmadDev/C-Sharp-learning/if-else-practice/readme.md

 ### Energy Bill Calculation Based on Usage and Peak Hours

 Develop a program that calculates an energy bill.
 If the energy usage is below 500 kWh, apply a standard rate.
-If the usage is above 500 kWh and most of the usage occurs during peak hours, apply a higher rate.
+If the usage is above 500 kWh, apply a higher rate.
 Print the total bill amount.

 ### Customized Diet Plan Based on Age, Weight, and Activity Level